utilityfueled/content-checker/README.md

 }
 ```

 The API returns responses in the following format for image moderation (the possible image types for now include "Porn" and "Hentai").
-An image that has an over 30% chance of being in one of these NSFW categories will be flagged:
+If the highest probability category is a NSFW category like the ones mentioned then the image will be flagged as NSFW:

 Unsafe image: